Shio2077/ShinGen/README.md

 Share your screen to this app and use the OpenCV service to identify the conversation window.
 If the conditions are met, use the ADB shell command to send a simulated click command.

 Project uses Android OpenCV SDK.
 Click [here](https://opencv.org/releases/) to get OpenCV SDK 4.12.0

+The icon uses an AI-generated image from Pixiv, pid:136095851.